andynesse/static_site_generator/README.md

 2. **Create your own content:**
     Create markdown files in the `/content` directory or edit the example files.

+    Also add your images in the `/docs/images` directory.

 3. **Build the HTML site from the shell:**
     ```bash
     ./build.sh